mwkoomen/Master_thesis_DSM/README.md

 ### Code and guide for reproduction

-Data for this master thesis are not publically available.
+The data needed to reproduce this master thesis are not publically available.
 However, the code can be run by downloading the TREE2 scientific-use-files, available for download [here](https://www.swissubase.ch/en/catalogue/studies/12476/17413/datasets/1255/2026/overview).
 After downloading the data, add the data preparation function to your work directory:

 1. Function for data merging and preparation [here](data_tree_ext.R) (Rscript)